Glass Spider Tour: Band equipment

 Peter Frampton played two natural-finish maple body Pensa-Suhr Strat types, hand-made by New York-based John Suhr.
 For the song "Zeroes", he used a Coral electric sitar, given to him in the late '70s and previously owned by Jimi Hendrix.
 Carlos Alomar played on six Kramer American series guitars and one custom Alembic.
 (Note: In 2021, Alomar said that he only ever played his Alembic guitar on Bowie's albums and tours, and never for any other artist.)
 Multi-instrumentalist Erdal Kizilcay played Yamaha DX7, Emax, Korg SG-1 and Yamaha CS70 keyboards.
 He also played a Tokai Stratocaster, a Yamaha GS1000 bass and a Pedulla fretless bass.
-Additional instruments played included a set of Latin Percussion timbales and white congas, a cowbell, 6- and 8-inch Zildjian cymbals, Promark drum sticks, a Simmons SDS-9, a cornet and a 17th-century Italian viola.
+Additional instruments played included a set of Latin Percussion timbales and white congas, a cowbell, 6- and 8-inch Zildjian cymbals, Promark drum sticks, a Simmons SDS9, a cornet and a 17th-century Italian viola.
 Richard Cottle played on two Prophet 5s, an Oberheim, a Yamaha DX7, DX7-IID and KX5 keyboards as well as a Selmer alto saxophone.
 Carmine Rojas used two Spector basses, and Alan Childs played on Tama Artstar II drums and used various combinations of Zildjian A, K, and Platinum series cymbals.